-For more than twenty years, DOP/Director Ahmad Al Morsy has been working in the filmmaking industry making more than 50 films and over 2000 TV ads as a DOP, and recently as a director as well.
-Throughout his career, Al Morsy won 13 awards for six of his films.
+For more than twenty years, DOP/Director Ahmad Al Morsy has been working in the filmmaking industry making more than 50 films and over 2000 TV ads as a DOP, and recently as a director.
+Throughout his career, Al Morsy won 15 national and international awards for his work.
 Currently, Al Morsy is a member of the Australian Cinematographers Society (ACS) and the Canadian Society of Cinematographers (CSC).

 Best known for his adaptability, Al Morsy has always kept pace with the latest developments in filming techniques and excelled in experimenting with new tools in filming TV ads and movies.

-In 2001, Al Morsy became the youngest DOP in Egypt with his debut film Violence and Sarcasm (Al Unf Wal Sokhrya), followed by Heads and Tails (Malek Wa Ketaba) in 2006.
-In 2010, he received three awards for his film Messages from the Sea (Rasa'el Al Bahr), Egypt's official submission to the Academy Awards for Best Foreign Language Film.
+In 2001, Al Morsy became the youngest DOP in Egypt with his debut film Violence And Sarcasm (Al Unf Wal Sokhrya), followed by Heads And Tails (Malek Wa Ketaba) in 2006.
+In 2010, he received three awards for his film Messages From The Sea (Rasa'el Al Bahr), Egypt's official submission to the Academy Award for Best Foreign Language Film.
 Later, he was the DOP of Wahed Saheh (2011), Al Hafla (The Party) (2013), and then The Blue Elephant, which shattered previous records at the Egyptian box office in 2014.

 His film Aswar Al Amar (Walls of the Moon) is the second film in the world to be shot using ARRI D21 camera in 2009, where Al Morsy mixed between using digital cameras and 35 mm films.
-In 2017, Al Morsy repeated his collaboration with director Marwan Hamed and writer Ahmed Mourad in The Originals, which continued with the new film Diamond Dust that was released in 2018, followed by The Blue Elephant 2, which is currently in production.
+In 2017, Al Morsy repeated his collaboration with director Marwan Hamed and writer Ahmed Mourad in The Originals, which continued with the film Diamond Dust that was released in 2018, followed by The Blue Elephant 2, which is currently in production.
+For his work in The Originals, Al Morsy won five awards, including three awards from the Australian Cinematographers Society (ACS).

 In 1998, Al Morsy graduated from the Higher Institute of Cinema, and then he traveled to the USA to complete further filming studies in different cinematography schools attending classes of Feature Film Lighting, DP Master Class and Advanced Cinematography.